Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Experiments

 \subsection{ImageNet-1K}

 {\bf Constant Learning (CTL)}.
-We leverage a ResNet-18 and employ 1K recovery synthesis data.
+We leverage a ResNet-18 and employ synthesized data with 1K recovery iterations.
 As observed in Table~\ref{tab:CTL}, the results for exceedingly straightforward or challenging scenarios fall below the reproduced SRe$^2$L baseline accuracy of 44.90\%, especially when $\alpha \geq 0.8$ in {\em easy} and $\alpha \leq 0.4$ in {\em hard} type.
 Thus, the results presented in Table~\ref{tab:CTL} suggest that adopting a larger cropped range assists in circumventing extreme scenarios, whether easy or hard, culminating in enhanced performance.
 A noteworthy observation is the crucial role of appropriate lower and upper bounds for constant learning in boosting validation accuracy.
 This highlights the importance of employing curriculum data augmentation strategies in data synthesis.

-{\bf Reverse Curriculum Learning (RCL).} We use a reverse step scheduler in the RCL experiments, starting with the default cropped range from $\beta_l$ to $\beta_u$ and transitioning at the milestone point to optimize the whole image, shifting from challenging to simpler optimizations.
-Other settings follow the recovery recipe on ResNet-18 for 1K recovery iterations.
-Table~\ref{tab:RCL} shows the RCL results, a smaller step milestone indicates an earlier difficulty transition.
-The findings reveal that CRL does not improve the generated dataset's quality compared to the baseline SRe$^2$L, which has 44.90\% accuracy.

-{\bf Curriculum Learning (CL).} Our \texttt{CDA} experiments follow the recovery recipe of SRe$^2$L's best results for 4K recovery iterations.
-As illustrated in the second group of Table~\ref{tab:baseline}, when compared to the strong baseline SRe$^2$L, \texttt{CDA} enhances the validation accuracy, exhibiting average margins of 6.1\%, 4.3\%, and 3.2\% on ResNet-{18, 50, 101} across varying IPC configurations.
-Furthermore, as shown in Figure~\ref{fig:baseline}, the results achieved with our \texttt{CDA} utilizing merely 1K recovery iterations surpass those of SRe$^2$L encompassing the entire 4K iterations.
+{\bf Curriculum Learning (CL).} We follow the recovery recipe of SRe$^2$L's best result for 4K recovery iterations.
+As illustrated in Table~\ref{tab:baseline_all} and the second group of Table~\ref{tab:baseline}, when compared to the strong baseline SRe$^2$L, \texttt{CDA} enhances the validation accuracy, exhibiting average margins of 6.1\%, 4.3\%, and 3.2\% on ResNet-\{18, 50, 101\} across varying IPC settings.
+Furthermore, as shown in Figure~\ref{fig:baseline}, the results achieve with our \texttt{CDA} utilizing merely 1K recovery iterations surpass those of SRe$^2$L encompassing the entire 4K iterations.
 These results substantiate the efficacy and effectiveness of applying \texttt{CDA} in large-scale dataset distillation.